robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 drawBitmap(x, y, width, height, data)
     # draw a bitmap at location x, y dimension width x height.
 Data must contain
       the bitmap data and must be of type bytearray or buffer.
-It must contain 3 bytes per pixel (red, green, blue).
+It must contain 3 bytes per pixel (red, green, blue), which is for instance used in 24 color-bit bmp type files.
 The total size of data must be width * height * 3.
       No type checking is performed.

 drawBitmap565(x, y, width, height, data)
     # draw a bitmap at location x, y dimension width x height.
 Data must contain
       the bitmap data and must be of type bytearray or buffer.
-It must contain 2 bytes per pixel with packed color data (bbbbbggggggrrrrr) in little endian format (the byte with red first).
+It must contain 2 bytes per pixel with packed color data (bbbbbggggggrrrrr) in big endian format (the byte with blue first), which is for instance used in 16 color-bit bmp type files.
 The total size of data must be width * height * 2.
       No type checking is performed.

 printString(x, y, s , font [, transparency = 0][, fgcolor = None ][, bgcolor = None])
     # Print a string s at location x, y using the font given in font.